Members rally and win at PS 157

 “We know that our students feel safe and happy and loved in the classroom, but we want to make sure that they feel that outside of the school as well,” Hallowell said.

-Natalie Chavez, a parent of a 5th-grader and a kindergartener at the school, said she is happy to hear about the cameras, lights and other positive developments around safety "because it's dangerous in the neighborhood."
+Natalie Chavez, a parent of a 5th-grader and a kindergartner at the school, said she is happy to hear about the cameras, lights and other positive developments around safety “because it’s dangerous in the neighborhood.”

 “I’m loving it because basically we’re being heard, so I’m loving the outcome from the rally,” she said.